finos/legend/installers/aws-one-click-setup/README.md

 ## Insfrastructure cleanup
 NOTE: This will destroy all the Legend AWS infrastructure components, please be sure before you run this.
+      There should be two separate destroy runs.
+First run the destroy for Terraform/legend and then for Terraform/tfbackend.
+But before running destroy for tfbackend, bucket must be emptied.
+The s3 bucket contains tf state files.
+Steps to delete objects from versioned bucket [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/DeletingObjectVersions.html)

 1. Go to Terraform/legend folder and do\
     terraform destroy